 There’s a trend on TikTok where you have to try to wrap gifts as something that they’re not, like I saw someone wrap a board game to look like a large giraffe stuffed animal.
 The idea is to get creative with the wrapping so that people don’t know what’s inside.

 This theme could be a unique twist on a typical white elephant game because people may choose their gifts based on how cool the wrapping job is and what they think is inside when in reality it’s some random gift like a pair of gloves.
+Can you imagine how fun the pile of gifts would be??

 This may not be one of the most unique gift exchange ideas, but it is one that most people love to do because who doesn’t love a new ornament for your Christmas tree!